This article is part of a larger series on POS Systems.

 How We Evaluated Consignment POS Systems

-To choose the best consignment POS system, we looked at nearly a dozen POS systems, including general ones with vendor management and programs that are specific to consignment stores.
+We looked at nearly a dozen POS systems, including general ones with vendor management and programs that are specific to consignment stores.
 While we gave heavier weight to consignment tools, we nonetheless looked at their use for the entire retail process.

-Click through to see the scoring criteria.
+Click through to see the scoring criteria we used.

 20% of Overall Score